ivolzkm/Ivo_Ricardo/README.md

 ---

-# Hi there! 👋 I'm ivolzkm!
+# Hi there! 👋 I'm Ivo!

 <p align="left">
   I'm an undergraduate student of <strong>Biomedical Informatics</strong> at the Federal University of Health Sciences of Porto Alegre (UFCSPA) in Brazil.